 If you see or feel any experiences at the center of your body which are different from the mental object that you originally started imagining, do not be excited.
 Let your mind be neutral to it.
 Observe the experiences that occur with a calm mind and remember to relax.
 Be neutral.
 Your mind will be completely focused, pure, still, and feel like nothingness.
 This moment is very important so do not neglect it, pay attention because all new experiences from within will progress even further to what you are not expecting.
 Your role at this time is to be an observer, not a director.
 Just keep observing and just relax.
 Do not think of anything.
 Do all of this, only this, and that is all.

 If you do this correctly, meditation will feel easy and comfortable.
 Your mind will then become still, easily and effortlessly.
 Do not analyze and comment on your inner experiences as they are happening.
 Your mind will not be calm and all your good experiences will go away.
 Instead, adhere only to these instructions.
-Eventually, your mind will be refined and completely focused at the centre of the body.
+Eventually, your mind will be refined and completely focused at the center of the body.
 The mind will deepen, entering into clarity, purity, brightness, true happiness, and true inner knowledge.
 This is inner wisdom.
 Finally, you will behold the universal truth which lies within you and everyone else in this world.
 So enjoy your meditation one step at a time.

 Meditation brings our mind back to its original pure state.
 Furnish others with the ability to incorporate attained happiness into their daily lives.
 The lives they lead will prove beneficial for themselves and others.